rkuma183/wilsonmar.github.io/_posts/2017-03-25-agile-perftest.md

 Engage with us to answer these questions:

-**1. How to ensure services are available before sprint work needs them ...**
+1. **How to ensure services are available before sprint work needs them ...**

    ... instead of scrambling to fix things blocking progress.

-   There is a way to frequently "ping" dependencies in order to measure patterns in availability.
+   In order to measure patterns in availability, we have an "run conditions monitor" that makes an on-going "ping" to API services which scripts depend on.
+   Doing this provides a view of network health from each load generator rather than between servers and a monitoring server.

+   Before a script runs, it makes an API call to the program to determine whether all is good.

+   An advanced version makes use of pattern detection machine learning to identify whethere there are patterns in dead zone (such as every Friday at 3pm when operations run backup and makes servers slow).

-**2. How to automatically identify performance issues (such as memory leaks) as part of System Demos at the end of sprints ...**
+2. **How to automatically identify performance issues (such as memory leaks) as part of System Demos at the end of sprints ...**

    We gradually build system-level load test assets over time by accumulating micro-benchmarks at the component level as developers work: